Information

 Getting protection for your intellectual property abroad can be complex, expensive and may be different for each country.

-You can advice from Scottish Enterprise or HIE depending on where you are based.
+You can get advice from Scottish Enterprise or HIE depending on where you are based.
 It's also worth checking out the IPO website as it gives information on intellectual property for key markets around the world.

 You may need the professional advice of an intellectual property specialist.
 They can advise you on: